-- Eligible applicants may submit one (1) application for CDBG infrastructure funding. - Application for CDBG funding must be limited to a project-specific activity or set of activities that addresses a particular need. - Eligible applicants must meet the following minimum requirements: - All applications must include a full and phased scope of work, to include corresponding budgets. - Application requests are limited to a maximum of \$500,000 without certified cost estimates and \$750,000 with certified cost estimates. - Projects (both full and phased) must be fully functional on a stand-alone basis once awarded funds have been expended. - Projects must be completed within twenty-four (24) months of a fully executed grant agreement. - A previous year's unfunded CDBG application must be updated and resubmitted if the applicant, after conducting the required public hearings, determined that the project is still viable and a priority for the community. - Application must include a determination of rural or non-rural status. - Rural: - Municipalities: 3,000 residents or less - Counties: 25,000 residents or less - ➤ Non-Rural: - Municipalities: more than 3,000 residents - Counties: more than 25,000 residents - Upon receipt of an application, division staff will review for: - ✓ Eligibility - ✓ Completeness - √ Feasibility - ✓ Compliance - ✓ Matching funds (cash match and leverage) are secured. - Applications not meeting the criteria will be returned to the applicant and will not be considered for funding. - Threshold requirements must be met by Friday, April 30, 2021. - Specifically: - ✓ CDBG infrastructure projects must be completed and closed consistent with federal requirements, with all findings and concerns resolved and cleared. - ✓ Audits must be current and will be examined for fiscal capacity and capability. - ✓ Budgets and quarterly and monthly financial reports must be current. - ✓ Grantee's historical performance must be within tolerance of Uniform Grant Guidance (UGG)
+- Eligible applicants may submit one (1) application for CDBG infrastructure funding. - Applicants must use the electronic fillable form.
+(No handwritten applications will be accepted.) - Application for CDBG funding must be limited to a project-specific activity or set of activities that addresses a particular need. - Eligible applicants must meet the following minimum requirements: - All applications must include a full and phased scope of work, to include corresponding budgets. - Application requests are limited to a maximum of \$500,000 without certified cost estimates and \$750,000 with certified cost estimates. - Projects (both full and phased) must be fully functional on a stand-alone basis once awarded funds have been expended. - Projects must be completed within twenty-four (24) months of a fully executed grant agreement. - A previous year's unfunded CDBG application must be updated and resubmitted if the applicant, after conducting the required public hearings, determined that the project is still viable and a priority for the community. - o Application must include a determination of rural or non-rural status. - Rural: - Municipalities: 3,000 residents or less - Counties: 25,000 residents or less - ➤ Non-Rural: - Municipalities: more than 3,000 residents - Counties: more than 25,000 residents - Upon receipt of an application, division staff will review for: - ✓ Eligibility - ✓ Completeness - √ Feasibility - ✓ Compliance - ✓ Matching funds (cash match and leverage) are secured - Applications not meeting the criteria will be returned to the applicant and will not be considered for funding. - Threshold requirements must be met by Wednesday, April 19, 2023. - Specifically: - ✓ CDBG infrastructure projects must be completed and closed consistent with federal requirements, with all findings and concerns resolved and cleared. - ✓ Audits must be current and will be examined for fiscal capacity and capability. - ✓ Budgets and quarterly and monthly financial reports must be current. - ✓ Grantee's historical performance must be within tolerance of Uniform Grant Guidance (UGG)